nejukmaster/ProjectA/README.md

 #### This project is my experimental project, aims to build functions which are following.

+Click the link to go to each page.

 >  1.[Illustrative Character Shader in URP](https://github.com/nejukmaster/ProjectA/tree/main/ProjectA/Assets/Character/Shader)
 >
 >  2.[Charactor Controller With Netcode](https://github.com/nejukmaster/ProjectA/tree/main/ProjectA/Assets/Character/Scripts/Controller)